Network Flow Log Audit with Cilium + CLS

 flow.l4.TCP.destination_port:80

-Query All Traffic for a Specific IP
+Query All Traffic for an IP

 flow.IP.source:"10.0.1.100" OR flow.IP.destination:"10.0.1.100"